Saumya4321/wine_classification_ANN/README.md

 13) Proline

 ## Model architecture
-The 13 features are fed as input to the model after normalization.
-The model consists of 3 dense layers - two hidden dense layers of size 32, 64 respectively and the output dense layer having two nodes representing the two output classes.
-ReLU activation in used in the hidden layers and Softmax is used for the final output layer.
+The 13 features are fed as input after normalization.
+The model has three dense layers: two hidden layers with 32 and 64 neurons, using ReLU activation, and an output layer with three nodes and Softmax activation for classification.
+The model is compiled with the Adam optimizer (learning rate set to default of 0.001), categorical cross-entropy loss, and evaluated using accuracy.
+It is trained for 30 epochs with a batch size of 16.

 ## Code usage